Table of Contents

 - Genome Sequencing

 - Medical Applications

 - Biotechnology Applications

-Genomics is the study of a person’s genes, and its interaction with each other and the environment.
-It involves a combination of recombinant DNA, DNA sequencing methods, and bioinformatics to sequence, assemble, and analyse the structure and function of genomes.
+Genomics is the study of a person’s genes, and their interaction with each other and the environment.
+It involves a combination of recombinant DNA technology, DNA sequencing methods, and bioinformatics.
+It it used to sequence, assemble, and analyse the structure and function of genomes.